 1. Refinance Your Student Loans

-You can combine all of your smaller high rate loans into a single lower rate loan by refinancing your student loan.
+You can combine all of your smaller high-rate loans into a single lower rate loan by refinancing your student loan.
 Sometimes the rate differences can be significant, saving tens of thousands of dollars over the life of the loan.
 This is what I have done, and we opted to use the interest savings to cut the payment period in half.
 SOFI had the best rate and benefits when I was researching and saved me over five figures.
-Check them out and save at least $100 immediately.

 2. Pay More Every Month